HL7/fhir-exchange-routing-ig/input/pages/specification.md

 The originator system then initiates a RESTful exchange (for example, a GET method to retrieve a FHIR resource) that is transmitted to the destination's public FHIR service address.

 **Step 3.
-The exchange is received by the inbound gateway intermediary**
+The exchange is received by the inbound gateway intermediary through resolution of the public FHIR service base URL**

 The intermediary receives the request on behalf of the destination.
-The sections below describe multiple approaches for constructing the destination's public FHIR service address, but in all cases its URL resolves to a destination-specific location at the intermediary.
+The URL resolves to a destination-specific location at the intermediary.

 **Step 4.
 The intermediary routes the exchange to the destination**